valencik/mastersAPSC/documents/thesis/thesis.md

 Visualizations of a network of collaborators are retrieved with the `collab:` command.
 For example, `collab:R.A.E.Austin` will retrieve a network graph of all the authors who have published with `R.A.E.Austin`.
 Additionally, the `collab:` command can take a nuclide as an input and generate a network graph of all authors who have published on that nuclide.
-Analysis of the network graphs is futher discussed in Section [Network Analysis and Visualization](#network-analysis-and-visualization).
+Analysis of the network graphs is further discussed in Section [Network Analysis and Visualization](#network-analysis-and-visualization).

 The `simpapers:` command returns a list of papers that are considered similar to the input selection.
 The command can take an authors name, or NSR Keynumber as valid inputs.